The Board of Trustees

 Izzy - Isabella Guerrini de Claire

-I have spent more than two decades weaving ecology, wellbeing, and community care into grounded, practical action.
-Born into an environmentalist household during the era that first revealed humanity’s planetary limits, I grew up with a deep awareness of our responsibility to protect the living world.
-My studies in sustainable land management, agriculture, and ecology strengthened that early calling and opened the path for a life devoted to regeneration, resilience, and social inclusion.
+Dr Isabella Guerrini de Claire has spent more than two decades weaving ecology, wellbeing, and community care into grounded, practical action.
+Born into an environmentalist household during the era that first revealed humanity’s planetary limits, she grew up with a deep awareness of humanity’s responsibility to protect the living world.
+Her studies in sustainable land management, agriculture, and ecology strengthened that early calling and opened the path for a life devoted to regeneration, resilience, and social inclusion.
+She holds a Bachelor’s degree in Landscape Design and Planning, a Master’s degree in Sustainable Land Management, and a PhD in Land Restoration.

-My professional journey has unfolded across Canada, Indonesia, the Middle East, Italy, and the UK, coordinating climate, sustainability, and education initiatives that bridge environmental stewardship with human wellbeing.
-In 2007, inspired by the Center for Ecoliteracy in California, I co-founded an environmental school in Bologna dedicated to reconnecting families and vulnerable teenagers with nature and community.
-I later trained in systemic counselling with the Hellinger Schule, developing a grounded sensitivity to group dynamics, inclusion, and compassionate communication.
+Her professional journey has unfolded across Canada, Indonesia, the Middle East, Italy, and the UK, coordinating climate, sustainability, and education initiatives that bridge environmental stewardship with human wellbeing.
+In 2007, inspired by the Center for Ecoliteracy in California, she co-founded an environmental school in Bologna dedicated to reconnecting families and vulnerable teenagers with nature and community.
+She later trained in systemic counselling with the Hellinger Schule, developing a grounded sensitivity to group dynamics, inclusion, and compassionate communication.

-In 2011, life brought me to Scotland, a place that immediately felt like home.
-Here, I began facilitating Nature Connection workshops, Experience Weeks, and a broad range of community programmes.
-In 2014, I launched the first Building Resilience investigation at the Findhorn Park, applying circular economy and Natural Step principles to assess long-term access to food, energy, and essential services.
+In 2011, life brought her to Scotland, a place that immediately felt like home.
+There, she began facilitating Nature Connection workshops, Experience Weeks, and a broad range of community programmes.
+In 2014, she launched the first Building Resilience investigation at the Findhorn Park, applying circular economy and Natural Step principles to assess long-term access to food, energy, and essential services.
 Many of those early insights now resonate strongly with PET’s mission of supporting community resilience and guaranteeing basic needs.

-My personal healing journey as a two-time cancer survivor led me to train with the University of Winchester as a plant-based nutrition coach.
-I now support cancer patients and people in transition through a Gift Economy model based on reciprocity, care, and access for all.
-This commitment to equity and inclusion also informs my work as Operations, Communications, and Fundraising Manager for the Caring Community Circle, where I help secure resources for community wellbeing, basic-needs access, inclusion programmes, and impact support.
+Her personal healing journey as a two-time cancer survivor led her to train with the University of Winchester as a plant-based nutrition coach.
+She now supports cancer patients and people in transition through a Gift Economy model based on reciprocity, care, and access for all.
+This commitment to equity and inclusion also informs her work as Operations, Communications, and Fundraising Manager for the Caring Community Circle, where she helps secure resources for community wellbeing, basic-needs access, inclusion programmes, and impact support.

-Today, as Carbon Strategy Director for PET, I bring together these strands: ecology, community care, regeneration, and cooperative governance.
-My approach is intentionally emergent: listening first, building strategy through collaboration, and grounding climate action in the lived realities of people’s needs.
-I believe that true resilience cannot be imposed; it must be co-created in relationship—between people, between sectors, and with the Earth itself.
+Today, as Carbon Strategy Director for PET, she brings together these strands: ecology, community care, regeneration, and cooperative governance.
+Her approach is intentionally emergent: listening first, building strategy through collaboration, and grounding climate action in the lived realities of people’s needs.
+She believes that true resilience cannot be imposed; it must be co-created in relationship—between people, between sectors, and with the Earth itself.

-Guided by the principles of Doughnut Economics and the Wellbeing Economy, I aim to support PET in continuing Findhorn’s legacy as a living laboratory where human and ecological communities can flourish together.
-My work is rooted in a simple conviction: regeneration begins in relationships—care for the Earth, care for one another, and care for the systems that sustain life.
-Only through shared custodianship can we cultivate a community that thrives within the generous limits of our biosphere.
+Guided by the principles of Doughnut Economics and the Wellbeing Economy, she aims to support PET in continuing Findhorn’s legacy as a living laboratory where human and ecological communities can flourish together.
+Her work is rooted in a simple conviction: regeneration begins in relationships—care for the Earth, care for one another, and care for the systems that sustain life.
+Only through shared custodianship can communities thrive within the generous limits of our biosphere.

 Leona Graham